Wander Franco Player Props: Rays vs. Pirates

 Pirates Pitching Rankings

-- Pirates pitchers combine to allow the fourth-fewest home runs in baseball (24 total, 0.8 per game).
+- The Pirates allow the fifth-fewest home runs in baseball (26 total, 0.8 per game).

-- The Pirates will send Keller (3-0) to the mound for his seventh start of the season.
-He is 3-0 with a 3.53 ERA and 40 strikeouts in 35 2/3 innings pitched.
+- Velasquez (4-2 with a 3.06 ERA and 32 strikeouts in 32 1/3 innings pitched) gets the start for the Pirates, his seventh of the season.

-- The righty's last time out came on Thursday against the Los Angeles Dodgers, when he tossed six innings, surrendering two earned runs while allowing five hits.
+- In his most recent time out on Saturday against the Washington Nationals, the right-hander threw six scoreless innings while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.